The Spotted Deer: Şah Ismayıl

 In a Turkish tale collected from informant Türkan Ünal, in Karakuyu village, with the title Şah Ismayıl ("Shah Ismayil"), there live two dev sisters who wish to wed their children to each other: one's dev son to the other's dev daughter.
 However, the dev son, called Shah Ismayil, loves a neighbour's daughter and marries her, to his relatives' chagrin.
 Shah Ismayil takes his bride home and leaves to hunt in the mountains.
-However, the girl is hounded by her female in-laws for ruining their plans, and his mother forces her on hard tasks: first, to fill six mattress with bird feathers for their house.
+However, the girl is hounded by her female in-laws for ruining their plans, and his mother forces her on hard tasks: first, to fill six mattresses with bird feathers for their house.
 The girl cries for the impossibility of the task, when Shah Ismayil appears to her.
 She tells him about the task, and Shah Ismayil promises to help her by saying a prayer at dawn for the birds to shed their feathers for her.
 It happens thus and the girl fills the mattress with feathers.
 Her female in-laws suspect that it was Shah Ismayil's doing.
 Next, the pair orders the girl to fill five large jars with her tears.
 The girl cries again for she cannot possibly fulfill the task, when Shah Ismayil appears again and explains he will buy some salt for her to mix it with water to pass it off as her tears.
 It also happens thus.
 His female relatives keep hounding and punishing the girl, until the day when Shah Ismayil admits defeat and announces he wishes to marry his cousin.
 His mother and aunt agree and marry their children.
 However, Shah Ismayil beheads his cousin, hides her head in a bag and nails it to the bathroom door, then escapes with his real wife away from his home.
 His female relatives listen to the dripping and think Shah Ismayil is taking a bath, but, some days later, realize he is taking too long and find out the dev daughter her been killed and go after the escaping couple.
 On the road, Shah Ismayil notices they are being pursued and transforms himself and his wife into a rosebud (her) and a snake coiled around it (himself).
 His mother and aunt soon reach the couple and ask Shah Ismayil for a kiss, but the man, in snake form, hisses to keep them away from his wife.
 Defeated, the dev-mother and dev-aunt fly away back home, while Shah Ismayil and his wife are free to live their lives.